-We evaluated our \$6.5 million investment in FHLB stock for other-than-temporary impairment as of December 31, 2017.
+We evaluated our \$8.7 million investment in FHLB stock for other-than-temporary impairment as of December 31, 2019.
 Considering the long-term nature of this investment and the liquidity position of the FHLB of Des Moines, our FHLB stock was not considered to be other-than-temporarily impaired.
-As of December 31, 2017, the FHLB of Des Moines has met all of its regulatory capital requirements.
-Moody's Investor Services and Standard and Poor's have given the FHLB of Des Moines long-term credit ratings of Aaa and AA+, respectively.
+As of December 31, 2019, the FHLB of Des Moines has met all of its regulatory capital requirements.
+Moody's Investor Services has given the FHLB of Des Moines a long-term credit rating of Aaa.

-We evaluated our \$3.1 million investment in FRB stock for other-than-temporary impairment as of December 31, 2017.
+We evaluated our \$3.1 million investment in FRB stock for other-than-temporary impairment as of December 31, 2019.
 Based on the long-term nature of this investment and the liquidity position of the FRB of San Francisco, our FRB stock was not considered to be other-than-temporarily impaired.

 Deferred Tax Assets.
 Deferred tax assets and liabilities are recognized for the estimated future tax effects attributable to temporary differences and carryforwards.
-In 2017, we wrote-down our deferred tax assets by \$2.1 million when the federal corporate tax rate was lowered from 35% to 21% due to the Tax Cuts and Jobs Act of 2017.
 A valuation allowance may be required if, based on the weight of available evidence, it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 In determining whether a valuation allowance is necessary, we consider the level of taxable income in prior years, to the extent that carrybacks are permitted under current tax laws, as well as estimates of future taxable income and tax planning strategies that could be implemented to accelerate taxable income if necessary.
 If our estimates of future taxable income were materially overstated or if our assumptions regarding the tax consequences of tax planning strategies were inaccurate, some or all of our deferred tax assets may not be realized, which would result in a charge to earnings.

 Defined Benefit Retirement Plan.
-Defined benefit plan obligations and related assets of our defined benefit retirement plan are presented in Note 17 to the Consolidated Financial Statements.
+Defined benefit plan obligations and related assets of our defined benefit retirement plan are presented in Note 17 of the Notes to Consolidated Financial Statements.
 Effective December 31, 2008, the defined benefit retirement plan was frozen and all plan benefits were fixed as of that date.
 Plan assets, which consist primarily of marketable equity securities and mutual funds, are typically valued using market quotations.
 Plan obligations and the annual pension expense are determined by independent actuaries through the use of a number of assumptions.
 Key assumptions in measuring the plan obligations include the discount rate and the expected long-term rate of return on plan assets.
 In determining the discount rate, we utilize a yield that reflects the top 50% of the universe of bonds, ranked in the order of the highest yield.
 These bonds provide cash flows that match the timing of expected benefit payments.
 Asset returns are based upon the anticipated average rate of earnings expected on the invested funds of the plans.

-At December 31, 2017, we used weighted-average discount rates of 4.30% and 3.70% for calculating annual pension expense and projected plan liabilities, respectively, and an expected long-term rate of return on plan assets of 7.25% for calculating annual pension expense.
-At December 31, 2016, we used weighted-average discount rates of 4.40% and 4.30% for calculating annual pension expense and projected plan liabilities, respectively, and an expected long-term rate of return on plan assets of 7.50% for calculating annual pension expense.
+At December 31, 2019, we used weighted-average discount rates of 4.30% and 3.30% for calculating annual pension expense and projected plan liabilities, respectively, and an expected long-term rate of return on plan assets of 7.25% for calculating annual pension expense.
+At December 31, 2018, we used weighted-average discount rates of 3.70% and 4.30% for calculating annual pension expense and projected plan liabilities, respectively, and an expected long-term rate of return on plan assets of 7.25% for calculating annual pension expense.
 For both the discount rate and the asset return rate, a range of estimates could reasonably have been used, which would affect the amount of pension expense and pension liability recorded.